-The Ficus Benjamina or as it's more commonly known, the Weeping Fig, is a common indoor houseplant which comes in multiple different looks and styles.
-For example it can be grown as a tall bushy indoor plant, as a tall indoor tree with leafless braided trunks or even as a short pot plant.
+Ficus Benjamina or as it's more commonly known, the Weeping Fig, is a common indoor houseplant which comes in multiple different looks and styles.
+It can be grown as a tall indoor tree with leafless braided trunks, or a tall bushy indoor plant, or even as a short pot plant.

-The leaves on the all green variety are unremarkable and the Weeping Fig is not a flowering houseplant, so its main attraction is the overall shape and elegant appearance that it creates.
+The leaves on the all green variety are unremarkable and because the Weeping Fig is not a flowering houseplant, its main attraction is the overall shape and elegant appearance that it creates.

 Weeping Figs tend to be reasonably priced and are frequently stocked anywhere that houseplants are sold.
-It's also an excellent plant to have around if you suffer from poor indoor air quality as it cleans and filters the air of harmful pollutants.
+It's also an excellent plant to have around if you suffer from poor indoor air quality as like most ficus plants it cleans and filters the air of harmful pollutants.

-The most beautiful of the variegated types is perhaps F. benjamina 'Starlight' - it has small patches of green on the leaves but large sections are cream coloured.
-Although its look is very unusual it's not for everyone and as a result you may need to search it out from specialist growers.
+The most beautiful of the variegated types is perhaps F. benjamina 'Starlight' - it has small patches of green on the leaves but large sections are cream coloured (see the picture above or in the gallery).
+Although its look is unusual it's not overly popular so you may need to search it out from specialist growers.

-For a thriving happy plant you want to get it right and that means keeping the soil moist for much of the time.
-In other words the potting soil should not be a soaking, sodden mess and equally, it shouldn't resemble bone dried dust.
+For a thriving happy plant you will want to get it right though and that means keeping the soil moist for much of the time.
+In other words, the potting soil shouldn't be a soaking, sodden mess and equally, it shouldn't resemble bone dried dust.

 The humidity in your home or office isn't overly important.
 Insufficient watering will mean the humidity needs to be higher and too much watering will mean low humidity levels are needed to decrease the chances of your plant rotting.

 Plants older than this will only need very occasion repotting, otherwise you risk heavy leaf fall.
 Very mature Weeping Fig's which are heavy to move, are best off not being repotted at all (unless you feel it's essential).
 Instead, they benefit more from scrapping off the top inch or two of soil and top dressing with fresh compost every couple of years.